COMP90054/2025-S1-A1/README.md

 This is a great way to test that you understand the submission instructions correctly, and how to get feedback from our hidden test-cases as many times as you want.
 Here are the steps:

 * Please tag your solution with `test-submission`.
 If you are not familiar with tags, please check out [tag hints](#git-hints-on-tags)
 * We are going to run your code on our server.
 You can check your result from this [link](https://comp90054-2025s1.github.io/) after a few minutes.
-This can test your code for part 1 and part2.
+This can test your code for part 1, part 2 and part 3.

 #### Part 1 (2 marks)